Bullfighting is one of the most well-known and controversial Spanish traditions.

 People run down a slope trying to catch cheese (Cooper’s Hill Cheese-Rolling, UK), spin a dog on a rope (“Dog Spinning” ritual in Bulgaria), watch cockfights, cut off some part of their fingers as a way of displaying their grief at funeral ceremonies (Dani tribe tradition, Indonesia), dance with dead bodies (Famadihana in Madagascar) and even eat dead ashes to keep their loved ones with them forever (Yanomami tribes, Brazil and Venezuela).
 Ok, some of those traditions are practiced in primitive tribes and Spain is a modern European country.
 But these traditions and bullfights have been happening for centuries…

-And the fact is, whether some traditions may seem nonsensical, stupid or brutal, we should not judge it but show respect instead.
+And the fact is, whether some traditions may seem nonsensical, stupid or brutal, we should not judge them but show respect instead.

 Whether you think that bullfights should continue or be banned, there will still be countries where it is permitted.
-And it’s your decision to watch it or not.
+And you decide to watch it or not.

 If you invite me to see Los Recortes again I would pass, and if you invite me to watch a traditional bullfight I would say no thanks.
 It’s just too much for me…

-Encountering different cultures and traditions while traveling opens our minds, hearts, and make us a different people.
+Encountering different cultures and traditions while travelling opens our minds, and hearts, and makes us different people.
 The more of the world you see, the more you learn about it and about yourself.

 So, be bold and stay curious.
 And most importantly: don’t judge people by their traditions.